 Aside from the cost, one of the biggest barriers to pursuing cosmetic dentistry is the long time commitment of traditional orthodontics.
 Invisalign and ClearCorrect might be able to tackle severe misalignments, but they also often take a year or more to do it, and they require office visits every step of the way.

-Those office visits, plus longer treatment times, make ClearCorrect less convenient than fully remote options like Byte and SmileDirectClub, although ClearCorrect has a streamlined startup process.
+We think these office visits, plus longer treatment times, make ClearCorrect less convenient than fully remote options like Byte and SmileDirectClub, although ClearCorrect has a streamlined startup process.

 The average ClearCorrect treatment takes about 12–18 months to complete.